Skip to content

 Please see the firm’s ADV Part 2 brochures available on this website or on the SEC’s Investment Adviser Firm Summary website (adviserinfo.sec.gov) for more information.

-Investment recommendations are made after understanding your risk profile, resources, and goals.
-Portfolios include globally diversified, tax-efficient, low-cost investment vehicles such as mutual funds, exchange traded funds (ETFs), and individual stocks and bonds as appropriate.
-Some of these portfolios include a focus on sustainable investments that correspond with clients’ values.
+Investment recommendations are made after understanding your risk profile, resources and goals.
+Portfolios include globally diversified, tax-efficient, low-cost investment vehicles such as mutual funds, exchange traded funds (ETFs) and individual stocks and bonds as appropriate.
+Some of these portfolios include a focus on sustainable investments that correspond with a clients’ values.

 CFP® professionals take a holistic, personalized approach to bring all the pieces of your financial life together.
 As part of the CFP® certification, CFP® professionals also have made a commitment to CFP Board to act as a fiduciary when providing financial advice to a client.
 For more than 30 years, CERTIFIED FINANCIAL PLANNER™ certification has been the standard of excellence for financial planners.
-CFP® professionals have met extensive training and experience requirements, and commit to CFP Board’s ethical standards that require them to put their clients’ interests first.
+CFP® professionals have met extensive training and experience requirements and are committed to the CFP Board’s ethical standards, requiring them to always put their clients’ best interests before their own.